-Important Note: TAS will make the sole determination of whether, and to what extent, threats or acts of violence will be acted upon by TAS.
-In making this determination, TAS may undertake a case-by-case analysis in order to ascertain whether there is a reasonable basis to believe that workplace violence has occurred.
-No provision of this policy shall alter the at-will nature of employment at TAS.
+TAS will make the sole determination of whether, and to what extent, threats or acts of violence will be acted upon by TAS.
+In making this determination, TAS will undertake a case-by-case analysis in order to ascertain whether there is a reasonable basis to believe that workplace violence has occurred.